Whistling Birds Gauntlet Darts guide

 Transducer speaker attached to the mounting magnet on the gearbox wall

-Speaker attached to magnet mount
+Speaker attached to the magnet mount

 Tactile buttons pressed into the microcontroller cover pockets

-Buttons seated in cover
+Buttons seated in the cover

 Microcontroller cover installed with all wires routed

-MCU cover installed
+MCU cover seated

 Complete gearbox wiring with the cover installed and leads routed correctly